 In India, the long-term capital gains on sale of listed securities exceeding Rs.1 lakh are taxed at 10% as per the Union Budget 2018.
 The short-term gains will be taxed at 15 percent.
 In case of debt mutual funds, both short and long term capital gains are taxed.
 The short-term capital gain on debt mutual fund is added to the income and taxed as per the individual’s Income Tax Slab and the long-term capital gains on debt mutual funds are taxed at 20 percent with indexation and 10 percent without indexation.
 Indexation is adjusting the purchase value for inflation.
 The indexation increases the purchase cost and lowers the gain.

 The taxpayer can avail the capital gains statement from CAMSOnline and Karvy, they send the statement through the mail.

 Computation of Capital Gains:

-The computations for the capital gains are as follows:
+The computation Formula for the capital gains are as follows: